Welcome to Parking Services!

 - After 4:30pm and all hours on weekends/holidays for use in lots: 6V, 7G, 9G, 11G, 17G, 19G.

 WWU Parking Portal is our online system to purchase parking and purchase permits.
-To use the WWU Parking Portal and for instructions, please visit our website.
+You can access it by pressing the button below.

 Parking may have already been arranged for you by whomever invited you to campus.
 If you provided your license plate number to your host, you were likely already issued a permit and can park without any additional action.